-FibroGen’s China program is a dynamic and vital part of who we are.
 We are committed to providing accelerated access to transformative medical treatment for patients in China.
-Through our Beijing subsidiary, FibroGen China, and in parallel with our global program, we are developing roxadustat for anemia associated with chronic kidney disease (CKD) as a domestic Class 1 drug, and expect that China will become the first country in which roxadustat is approved.
+Through our Beijing subsidiary, FibroGen China, and in parallel with our global program, we pursued development of roxadustat for anemia associated with chronic kidney disease (CKD) as a domestic Class 1 drug.
+We have received marketing authorization from the National Medical Products Administration (NMPA) for roxadustat for the treatment of patients with anemia caused by chronic kidney disease (CKD) in patients who are on dialysis and those not on dialysis.
 In taking this approach to introducing world-class innovations in China, we hope to be a leader, ushering in a new paradigm to address urgent unmet medical needs.

 In China, options for treating corneal blindness are severely limited due to an extreme shortage of donor corneas, and alternative sources of treatment for corneal blindness are needed.
 Despite the fact that there are approximately four to five million patients in China with corneal blindness, and an incidence of at least 100,000 new cases of corneal blindness each year, the vast majority of cases go untreated.
 In 2007, for example, only about 3,000 corneal grafts were performed in China.